Brandoncyu/image-resizer-server/README.md

 All resized images will be saved to the same folder as the original images.
 It will have '-resizeOption' appended to the original name before the extension.
 For example, any resized images requested against the image above will be saved as:

 ```
-localhost:5000/Users/admin/Desktop/Brandon2***-resizeOption***.jpg
+localhost:5000/Users/admin/Desktop/Brandon2-resizeOption.jpg
 ```

-The original images will not be erased.
+The original images will not be erased, and will remain on your file system.

+In addition, all resize requests to files that are not images (i.e., files that do not have JPG, PNG, or GIF extensions) will be ignored.

 ## Built With